louisteenbrink/www/stories/2015-11-04-david-joins-efounders.md

 ---
 layout: story
-title:
-  en: From student at Le Wagon to CEO at Forest Admin, a new eFounders project
+title: From student at Le Wagon to CEO at Forest Admin, a new eFounders project
-  fr: Sorti du Wagon, David devient CEO de Forest Admin, nouveau projet de eFounders
 alumnus_gh_nickname: davidverbustel
 date: 2015-11-04T17:01:08Z
 cover_picture: https://d1gofzrmx0fcbg.cloudfront.net/development/stories/pictures/000/000/003/cover/forest_reverse.jpg?1464278841
-company_slug: forestadmin-com
+company_slug: efounders
 ---

 ### What led you to enroll with Le Wagon?